For many of us, we have to drive in areas where the air is less than fresh on a regular basis.

 The activated carbon and Arm & Hammer baking soda eliminate any existing odors.
 They’ll also work to prevent bad scents from the outdoors seeping into your cabin.

 You can also expect improved ventilation after installation.
 This is great for those of you who like to keep the airflow on high.
-The material won’t interfere with your HVAC system. and at the same time, it works to filter out an estimated 98 percent of allergens and dust.
+The material won’t interfere with your HVAC system, and at the same time, it works to filter out 98% of allergens and dust.
+This makes it ideal if you’re sensitive to dust and pollen or prone to respiratory distress.

 Manufacturer’s Specifications and Feature List